 A cookie is a file that is your browser.
 It contains a user ID, session ID, and other useful information.
-It helps sites function properly and it also saves your password and other details so you don’t have to do repeat basic tasks for sites that you visit most often.
-Cookies are unique for each website – meaning, they can only be read by the website they belong to.
+It helps sites function properly, and it also saves your password and other details, so you don’t have to repeat basic tasks for sites you visit most often.
+Cookies are unique for each website – meaning they can only be read by the website they belong to.

 2. Tracking Pixels

 A tracking pixel is a relatively newer way to track user’s online activities.
-It is a small one-pixel dot or an object that is inserted into a website or in the HTML code of the email.
-It contains a code that is triggered as soon as the user clicks on the mail or the website.
+It is a small one-pixel dot or an object inserted into a website or in the HTML code of the email.
+It contains a code triggered as soon as the user clicks on the mail or the website.

 The tracking pixel gives each user a unique ID and tracks online activities, the device you use, your browser, your location, and the websites you visit.
 That’s a lot of information!